 Omnimover Ride System

 An Omnimover system (a term coined by Imagineer Bob Gurr) consists of a string of ride vehicles connected to a track.
 The vehicles continually move at the same speed throughout the duration of the ride.
-A conveyer belt situated near the track allows guests to board and exit the ride vehicles at a constant rate.
+A conveyor belt situated near the track allows guests to board and exit the ride vehicles at a constant rate.

 Omnimover ride vehicles are unique in that they have the ability to rotate and tilt in predetermined sequences.
 The many inclines and turns found in the Haunted Mansion are due to this particular ride technology.